bkdevart/algorithms/README.md

 # algorithms
-Practice code for algorithm exercises
+Practice code for algorithm exercises.
+Languages used are Python, JavaScript, and Swift.